LHBCB/SECTOR/README.md

     --island_min_frac 0.1 \
     --island_min_abs 40
 ```

-## 4. Running SECTOR from Python API
+## 4. Running SECTOR from the Python API
 SECTOR can also be used directly from Python, for example in Jupyter notebooks.
-See the tutorial notebook `tutorial_DLPFC.ipynb`, which demonstrates:
+See the tutorial notebook [tutorial_DLPFC.ipynb](tutorial_DLPFC.ipynb), which demonstrates:
 - How to initialise and train a SECTOR model using the Python API.
-- Howo to infer and visualise the spatial domains and pseudotime.
+- How to infer and visualise the spatial domains and pseudotime.
-- How to inspect evaluation metrics (when input data contains labels).
+- How to inspect evaluation metrics (when input data contain labels).